 Marriage was established by God for one man and one woman.
 The institution of marriage has proven itself throughout history to be the best way to build a family.
 I will oppose any effort to erode traditional marriage.

 Our water rights in East Texas have been threatened by bureaucratic authority.
-In 2011, the Texas Commission on Environmental Quality exercised newly granted “emergency” authority from the Legislature to force the City of Tyler to let water flow downstream out of Lake Tyler and Lake Tyler East to cities on the Gulf Coast.
+In 2011, the Texas Commission on Environmental Quality exercised newly granted “emergency” authority to force the City of Tyler to let water flow downstream out of Lake Tyler and Lake Tyler East to cities on the Gulf Coast.
 TCEQ claimed the drought was causing an “emergency” downstream and therefore its actions were required.
-However there was no hearing, no due process, and no opportunity for Tyler city officials to examine the evidence prior to the decision.
+However, there was no hearing, no due process, and no opportunity for Tyler city officials to examine the evidence prior to the decision.
 Most water flowing downstream evaporates before it reaches the farthest points and the conservation efforts of those cities claiming the water were questionable.
 A drought is not like a wildfire, it doesn’t happen in a flash.
 East Texans are concerned for our fellow Texans downstream, but there was ample time to hold hearings and make sure that decisions were being made based upon evidence – not politics.
-I filed legislation to require future actions by TCEQ to include due process and an evidence based hearing.
-The Texas Constitution requires due process before a property right can be taken.
-Our bill received a hearing and raised the alarm among fellow East Texas law makers.
-Fortunately, the Farm Bureau had filed a lawsuit which raised the same issue.
-Thankfully the judge has ruled in favor of due process and property rights.
-However, TCEQ is appealing.
-Regardless of the outcome of that lawsuit, we must remain vigilant in protecting our East Texas water rights.
+I will hold TCEQ accountable for any actions that threaten our water rights.

-Education is another example.
-Our schools and colleges should be free to operate under state and local supervision without federal interference.
+Education is one example.
+Our public schools and colleges should be free to operate under state and local supervision without federal interference.
 The U.S. Dept. of Education should be eliminated and federal education dollars returned to the states.

-The government closest to the people governs best.
+The government closest to the people governs best, as noted by Thomas Jefferson.
 It is time to push back against Washington, and stop chasing federal money.
 Federal dollars are not “free” and are adding to an immoral debt which burdens our children and grandchildren.
 Let’s start cutting some of those federal strings and see if Texans can’t do better.